 Surgery for Pelvic Organ Prolapse

 Women with symptoms of pelvic organ prolapse may opt for surgical repair.
-These surgeries are performed by a Urogynecologist to improve the anatomy of the pelvic floor.
+These surgeries are performed by a urogynecologist to improve the anatomy of the pelvic floor.
 There are several different types of surgery to treat pelvic organ prolapse.
 A woman may benefit more from one type of surgery than another based on her age, prior surgical history, severity of prolapse, and overall health.
-Your surgeon should be able to offer all of the following surgical options and help you determine which surgery is best for you.
+Your surgeon should be able to offer a number of surgical options and help you determine which surgery is best for you.